The Harvey Weinstein Trial: A Brief Timeline Of How We Got Here

 Haleyi, a former production assistant at Weinstein's now-bankrupt production company, says that after inviting her to his New York City home, the producer ignored her objections, pulled out her tampon and forcibly performed oral sex on her.

 "No woman should have to be subjected to this type of unacceptable abuse," she said in 2017.
-"Women have the right to say no. A 'no' is a 'no,' regardless of the circumstances — and I told Harvey no."
+"Women have the right to say no. A 'no' is a 'no,' regardless of the circumstances — and I told Harvey 'no.' "

 Haleyi's claim was included in a second round of charges against Weinstein.